bijancamp/bijancamp.com/content/blog/windows-podman-dev-containers/index.md

 You should now be ready to run dev containers from VS Code with Podman.
-To try it out, from the Command Palette in VS Code (<kbd>F1</kbd> or <kbd>Ctrl + Shift + p</kbd>), run the command **Dev Containers: Try a Dev Container Sample...** and select any of the samples:
+To try it out, from the Command Palette in VS Code (<kbd>F1</kbd> or <kbd>Ctrl+Shift+p</kbd>), run the command **Dev Containers: Try a Dev Container Sample...** and select any of the samples:

 ![Dev container sample options](images/dev-container-options.png)

 VS Code will reload the window and then build and start the selected dev container.
-If everything goes well, you should see "Dev Container", along with the name of your chosen sample, in the bottom left of the Status bar:
+If everything goes well, you should see "Dev Container," along with the name of your chosen sample, in the bottom left corner of the Status bar:

 ![Successful status bar indicator](images/success-status-bar.png)